 How do I start using Spotify Running?

 - Make sure you're connected to a network!
-This integration only works with a network connection
+This integration only works with an internet connection

 - After logging into your Runkeeper app, head over to your start screen and tap on the Music grid

 - The Spotify app will automatically open to Spotify Running (you may need to login to Spotify first)

 - Here you'll see a selection of Spotify Running playlists!
 Once you browse the offerings, click on the playlist of your choice & press 'Start Run'.